OHTU-German-learning-website/OHTU-German-learning-website/to-new-team.md

 For the future:
-- Consider adding a second production environment for testing before pushing to actual production.
+- Consider adding a second production (staging) environment for testing before pushing to actual production.

 !!!
 ADHERE TO THE DEFINITION OF DONE !!!